 What makes a sport a sport?
 Some people think only athletic activities can be considered sport, but this is a very limited view.
 The International Olympic Committee recognizes chess as a sport, so it's not hard to see how other non-athletic activities could also be considered a sport.

 They may not involve much physical exertion, but they are competitions based on intellectual ability rather than athletic ability.
-They are fair contests of skill with clearly defined rules that are played for entertainment, and so they can be considered “mind sports”.
+They are fair contests of skill with clearly defined rules that are played for entertainment, and so they can be considered "mind sports".
+When it comes to scoring, sports betting payouts should also be considered.
+Punters tend to compete with one another based on the returns they get from their wagers.

 Mind sports exclude anything that has no skill element, because it's not really a contest if the outcome is random.
 There may be some random element, but there needs to be a fair contest of skill involved too.